 Anything that increases your chance of getting prostate cancer is a risk factor.
 These include:

-- Diet: A high-fat diet, particularly a diet high in animal fats, may increase risk; diets high in fruits and vegetables may decrease risk.
+- Diet: A high-fat diet, particularly a diet high in animal fats, may increase risk.
+Diets high in fruits and vegetables may decrease risk.

-- Nationality: Prostate cancer is more prevalent in North America and northwestern Europe than other parts of the world.
+- Nationality: Prostate cancer is more prevalent in North America and northwestern Europe than in other parts of the world.

 - Some research suggests that inflammation of the prostate (prostatitis) may play a role in prostate cancer.
-Sexually transmitted diseases (STDs) are being investigated as possible risk factors as well.
+Sexually transmitted diseases are being investigated as possible risk factors as well.

 Certain actions may help lower your risk of prostate cancer:

 - Eat at least five servings of fruits and vegetables daily and eat less red meat.
 Decrease fat intake.

 - Tell your doctor about the supplements you take.
 Some of these may decrease the PSA level.

 - Exercise regularly

 - Maintain your ideal weight